openfare/openfare/openfare/README.md

 The goal: fund the next million software content creators.

-OpenFare can be used to fund open source or proprietary software at any scale.
+OpenFare can be used to fund open source or commercial software at any scale.
 It is a decentralized protocol which defines how payees can be paid.

 With OpenFare, payments are managed programmatically.
 Payment plans and methods are defined in code.
-This leads to the following advantages:
+Which leads to the following advantages:

 * Donations span the entire software dependency tree.
 Critical software which is outside the limelight is supported.

-* Micropayment obligations for proprietary software can be managed across thousands of software dependencies.
+* Micropayment obligations for commercial software can be managed across thousands of software dependencies.

 Join the [chat room](https://matrix.to/#/#openfare:matrix.org) to discuss further.